Nigerian wins West African journalist of the year award

 Democracy endangered in Africa

-Earlier, the Executive Director, MFWA, Mr Braimah, said “there is a recession in democratic governance in Africa.
+Earlier, the Executive Director of MFWA, Mr Braimah, said “There is a recession in democratic governance in Africa.

 He expressed concern that fundamental human rights and press freedom which are cornerstones of democracy are being eroded.